-Redhead: Medium diving duck, gray back and sides, black upper back, breast, rump, and tail, and white belly.
-Head and neck are rufous-brown, and blue-gray bill is black-tipped; eyes are yellow.
+Redhead: This medium-sized diving duck has a gray back and sides, black upper back, breast, rump and tail, and white belly.
+The head and neck are rufous-brown, and the blue-gray bill is black-tipped; eyes are yellow.
+Females are duller and browner, with a light area around the base of the bill.
 Feeds mostly on aquatic vegetation.
 Rapid direct flight with strong wing beats, flies in V formation.

 Range and Habitat